AlexxBoro/udemy-prj-angular/README.md

-project based on a tutorial by MAx Schwarzmuller
+project based on a tutorial by Maximilian Schwarzmuller.

 # MyFirstApp